alihan0/mellow-modal/README.md

   /* ... */
 });
 ```
-prevents the modal from closing when clicking outside the modal or pressing the `ESC` key.
-Default is `false`

 ------------------------------------------

+In the upper right corner of the modal, it shows the close modal button.
+Default is `true`

 ```
 modal.fire({
   /* ... */